Jennifer Robinson (lawyer): Awards and appointments

 In 2008 she was one of thirty lawyers named by the UK Attorney General as a National Pro Bono Hero.
 In 2013 she was named the inaugural Young Alumni of the Year by the Australian National University.
 Robinson is on the executive committee of the Commonwealth Law Association.
 In 2019, Robinson was joint winner of the International Pro Bono Barrister of the Year award from the UK legal charity, Advocate.

+In 2026 Robinson was awarded the Sydney Peace Prize.
+She was awarded "in recognition of her outstanding global contribution to human rights, justice, and the protection of fundamental freedoms."

 Philanthropy

 Robinson founded and developed the Bertha Justice Initiative, a programme for the Bertha Foundation which provides training and work opportunities to early-career lawyers in social justice and human rights.
 The Initiative has trained hundreds of young lawyers in 17 different countries.

 She also founded the Acacia Award in conjunction with the Public Education Foundation in Australia to support children in need and build a network of public school alumni to mentor public school students.

 Publications

 In 2021, it was announced that Robinson had signed a three-book deal with Allen & Unwin in Australia.
 Her first book, How Many More Women?, written with co-author Dr Keina Yoshida, was first published in Australia and New Zealand in 2022, and by Hachette UK in the UK in 2023.
 The UK paperback edition was published in 2024 under the title Silenced Women: Why The Law Fails Women and How to Fight Back.
 The work is described by the Australian publisher as an examination 'of the laws around the world that silence women, and explore[s] the changes we need to make to ensure that women's freedoms are no longer threatened by the legal system that is supposed to protect them'.